 Whether you purchase a term or permanent policy will often have to do with the reason you’re purchasing insurance and the amount of coverage you can afford.

 Married people, especially those with dependent children, often buy life insurance to pay for their children’s education, to replace their income, or to cover an outstanding mortgage.
-Permanent life insurance policies can provide a nest egg for a surviving spouse, an inheritance for children, and a tax-deferred cash asset as well.
+Permanent life insurance policies can provide a nest egg for a surviving spouse, an inheritance for children, and a tax-deferred cash asset as well (though they must meet certain requirements to qualify for their tax benefits).
 You can also purchase life insurance for members key to the continuation of your business, such as a business partner.

 Reasons to purchase insurance run the gamut.

 If you want to insure the life of someone other than yourself, you need to prove to the insurance company that you have an insurable interest (such as a family relationship or substantial economic interest) in the individual who would be insured.
 If you can, you can likely purchase a policy.

 You can also purchase a combination of term and/or permanent policies to satisfy a range of life insurance needs and/or ones you anticipate changing as years go by.